philipstubbs13/NYT-React-Search/README.md

 <p>After the development server has started, a Chrome browser window should open, and you should see the application.
 If the browser does not automatically open after the server starts, you can verify that the application is working locally on your computer by manually opening Chrome and going to <a href="http://localhost:3000">http://localhost:3000</a>.</p>

-<p>If you are still unable to see the application in the browser at http://localhost:3000, ensure that no other applications are using port 3000.
+<p><b>Tip</b>: If you are still unable to see the application in the browser at <a href="http://localhost:3000">http://localhost:3000</a>, ensure that no other applications/processes are using port 3000.
 If port 3000 is in use by another process, kill that process and then restart the servers.</p>

 ## <a name="react-deployment"></a> Deployment